Preconditioned Flow Matching: Introduction

 Empirically, models that appear nearly converged under their training objective can continue to yield substantial improvements in sample fidelity for many additional epochs.
 This behavior suggests that slow convergence is not primarily driven by model capacity, architecture, or data availability.
 Instead, it points to a misalignment between the optimization objective and the aspects of the learned dynamics most relevant to generation.

-Existing mitigation strategies, such as carefully tuned noise schedules \citep{aranguri2025optimizing}, time-dependent loss reweighting \citep{billera2025time, diefenbacher2020dctrgan}, or probability flow distillation \citep{zhou2025score}, can improve sample quality in practice, but they do not directly address the underlying source of the inefficiency.
-These approaches often introduce additional hyperparameters or computational overhead while leaving the core regression structure of flow and score matching unchanged.
+Existing mitigation strategies, such as carefully tuned noise schedules \citep{aranguri2025optimizing}, time-dependent loss reweighting \citep{billera2026time, diefenbacher2020dctrgan}, or probability flow distillation \citep{zhou2025score}, can improve sample quality in practice.
+However, these methods primarily modify the training schedule, loss weighting, or sampling procedure, rather than directly addressing the conditioning of the regression problems induced along the flow matching path.
+This distinction motivates our focus on the geometry of the intermediate distributions themselves.
 We discuss additional related work in \Cref{app:related_work}.

-In this work, we show that a key contributor to slow convergence lies in the \emph{conditioning} of the regression problems induced by flow- and score-matching objectives.
+In this work, we show that a key contributor to slow convergence lies in the \emph{conditioning} of the regression problems induced by flow matching objectives.
 At each time step, training reduces to the estimation of a vector field from samples, drawn from an intermediate distribution along the transport path.
 When these distributions exhibit strong anisotropy, the resulting optimization problem becomes ill-conditioned: \emph{gradient-based methods rapidly fit high-variance directions while making only marginal progress along low-variance ones}.

 To isolate and study this effect, we analyze flow matching in controlled settings where the exact transport dynamics are analytically tractable.
 We begin with a linear-Gaussian model problem, followed by a Gaussian-mixture extension that captures multimodality.
-In both cases, we show that optimization dynamics closely mirror those of gradient descent and stochastic gradient descent on ill-conditioned least-squares objectives, as commonly used in flow and score matching \cite{dao2023flow, lipman2023flow, lipman2024flow}.
+In both cases, we show that optimization dynamics closely mirror those of gradient descent and stochastic gradient descent on ill-conditioned least-squares objectives, as commonly used in flow matching \citep{dao2023flow, lipman2023flow, lipman2024flow}.
 Crucially, these difficulties arise even when the model class is expressive enough to represent the exact velocity field, demonstrating that optimization, rather than approximation, is the fundamental bottleneck in convergence.

-Motivated by this understanding, we discuss a novel mitigation approach that substantially improves convergence for flow matching: \emph{preconditioning}.
-In its broader form, preconditioning refers to strategies that reshape the geometry of the learning problem without modifying the underlying generative process.
-By reducing variance imbalance across the data, preconditioning can significantly improve the convergence of the optimization algorithm, obtaining better samples with better convergence.